 At SimpleGreenSmoothies.com we love, love, love chia seeds.
 These tiny little seeds pack a powerful punch of nutrition.
 The light crunchy taste and extra dose of fiber make these seeds a perfect green smoothie topping.
 In the image above, we froze coconut water with chia seeds in ice cube trays to add to our green smoothies– so yummy!
-Now we invite our favorite holistic nutritionist to discuss why she loves chia seeds too!
+Now we invite Angela Stanford, a holistic nutritionist, to discuss why she loves chia seeds too.

 Why we love chia seeds!

 Written by contributor Angela Stanford, MBA, RD, RYT of Vital Nutrition & Wellness

 I love chia for so many reasons!
 I recommend it to my clients because these simple seeds are a superfood packed full of nutritional health benefits, and I personally enjoy baking with chia as I am constantly in my kitchen adapting recipes to become allergy-free and vegan friendly.

 1. Excellent Egg Substitute – I work with many clients who have allergies to eggs or have chosen vegan lifestyle, and they still want to eat baked goods.
 When mixed with water, chia seeds become an excellent binding agent that can be used in place of eggs when baking.
 For one egg, mix 3 tbsp water with 1 tbsp ground chia.
 Stir and let sit for 5-10 minutes.
 For a large egg, use 4 tbsp water.

 2. Vegan and Allergy Friendly – Chia seeds are free from all common allergens, including gluten and offer a vegan source of omega fatty acids along with easily digestible protein.